gerardbm/sigma-theme/README.md

 This will list all the posts of this category.

+### Layouts

+Define them in the front matter:

+- `home`: Use it in your index.md, it's empty (only content included).
+- `page`: Use it for your regular pages.
+- `post`: Use if for your posts.
+- `category`: Use it to create pages for categories.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/gerardbm/sigma-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.